 The powerful tornado made a direct hit on the Lafayette Square neighborhood.
 This photograph from the local photography studio of Julius Gross shows the total loss of trees in Lafayette Park.
 Damaged homes on Lafayette Square surrounding the park can be seen in the distance.
 The park itself did not recover for many decades.

-The Compton Heights / Lafayette Square area took a direct hit from the powerful tornado, losing many of its structures.
-This view of Lafayette Avenue near Compton Avenue apparently includes the home of the notorious Arthur Duestrow, who had murdered his wife and son in it only two years earlier.
+The Compton Heights / Lafayette Square area took a direct hit from the powerful tornado, losing many structures.
+This view of the north side of Lafayette Avenue east of Jefferson.

 Just two blocks west of Lafayette Park, these homes at Lafayette and Ohio Avenues were in the area that was hardest hit by the tornado.